Putin is on his way to India to strengthen military and energy ties.

 The $5 billion agreement was inked in 2018, and deliveries are said to have begun, but it threatens to upend New Delhi’s budding relationship with Washington.

-The US has threatened sanctions under the Countering America’s Adversaries Through Sanctions Act (CAATSA), but the state department confirmed last week that no decisions had been taken.
+The US has threatened sanctions under the Countering America’s Adversaries Through Sanctions Act (CAATSA), which aims to rein in Russia, but the State Department stated last week that no decisions had been taken.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.